Updated August 1, 2021.

 - The franchisor recommends that you have a minimum amount of money available to cover operating expenses, such as employees’ salaries, insurance, office supplies, licensing, professional fees, and other known or unknown operating expenses during the first three months after opening.

 - However, the franchisor cannot guarantee that its recommendation will be sufficient.
 Additional working capital may be required.

 - These estimates are inclusive of the initial franchise fee.

-- In compiling this chart, the franchisor relied on its experience as a franchisor and its affiliates’ collective ten years of experience in operating substantially similar businesses.
+- In compiling this chart, the franchisor relied on its experience as a franchisor and its affiliates’ collective twenty years of experience in operating substantially similar businesses.

 - The amounts shown are estimates only, and may vary for many reasons, including the size of your Franchised Business, the capabilities of your management team, where you locate your Franchised Business, market conditions, and your business experience and acumen.